gigawhitlocks/emacs-configs/README.md

 ## Theme

-I'm using the Doom Emacs theme pack.
+I'm mainly using the Doom Emacs theme pack.
 I think they're really nice to look at, especially with `solaire-mode`.

 First install the theme pack: